devanshu3186/C-Programing/README.md

 # C-Programing
-This is My c programing journey.
+This is My C Programing journey.